SporosDAO/sweat-token/README.md

 - backend `docker-compose logs -f backend`
 - contracts `docker-compose logs -f contracts`

+## Contributing

+We welcome contributions addressing issues or providing improvements.
+To provide your code please for the project and create a PR against the `dev` branch.
+Include at least a reviewer from the core team.
+Dev will be merged in `main` branch when we reach a relevant milestone that will be then deployed via the CI/CD pipelines.

 ## Supporters

 - The SporosDAO PWA is hosted by [Netlify](https://www.netlify.com/)